srikandan/model-performance-investigator/README.md

 ## Short Description
         Model Performance Investigator is used to analyse the performance Machine Learning and Deep learning models.
-It gives the user basic idea how the model perfomance on given data.
+It gives the user basic idea how the model performance on given data.
     So that user can start work on the right model.

 ## Installation